nodeshift/nodejs-reference-architecture/docs/development/secure-development-process.md

 file when building containers through one of these options:
 * Use 2 stages builds and avoiding copying the `.npmrc` to the final image
 * Avoid adding the secrets to any image in the build process by mounting secrets into containers during the build process.
-Builda has some functionality build in to make this easier.
+Buildah has some functionality build in to make this easier.
 The
   [sneak secreats into your containers](https://projectatomic.io/blog/2018/06/sneak-secrets-into-containers) article provides some info on how to do this.